natcap/invest.users-guide/source/sdr.rst

  * Reduced soil fertility and reduced water and nutrient holding capacity, impacting farmers
  * Increase in treatment costs for drinking water supply
  * Reduced lake clarity diminishing the value of recreation
- * Increase in total suspended solids impacting health and distribution of aquatic populations
+ * Increase in total suspended solids impacting health and distribution of aquatic species
  * Increase in reservoir sedimentation diminishing reservoir performance or increasing sediment control costs
- * Increase in harbor sedimentation requiring dredging to preserve harbor function
+ * Increase in harbor sedimentation requiring dredging to preserve navigation in rivers and estuaries

 Evaluating service entails locating the relevant beneficiaries on the landscape and linking them to sediment deposition (or change in sediment export).
 As an example for point beneficiaries such as a drinking water withdrawal, one method is to create the watershed that drains to that point location (using a tool like DelineateIt) and then sum sediment deposition (or change in sediment export) within that watershed.